 Virtual Wildcat Day

-Register via CENTRAL 301
+Register via CENTRAL 301 link above.

 As a transfer student, you have the option to design your own orientation experience.
 Welcome Week is only mandatory for first-year students but we invite transfer students to attend sessions they feel are of value.